Libertarian Party of Nebraska: Current elected officials

-The Libertarian Party elected their first candidate, Keith Ottersberg, in 2014.
+The Libertarian Party elected their first candidate, Keith Ottersberg, to Wymore City Council in 2014.
 He won 70% of the vote, receiving 154 votes.
 In 2016, State Senator Laura Ebke changed her party affiliation from Republican to Libertarian.
 Also, in 2016, Ben Backus was elected to the Gering City Council, Ward 3.

+Legislative influence

+As a Libertarian, Laura Ebke authored the Occupational Board Reform Act in 2017 to force legislative review of licenses every five years.
+After more than a year of resistance from industry groups it was passed in a 45 to 1 vote on April 23, 2018 in a rare tripartisan victory.